-Since this is a high-level threat, Microsoft has put up a piece of advice to help you understand what a Security Vulnerability means.
-Usually its difficult to find or spot such a problem unless you know a lot about software, and how it may work.
-Microsoft recommends that if you find one, it is requested to send the report to the Microsoft Security Response Center at email@example.com.
+Since this is a high-level threat, Microsoft has put up a piece of advice to help you understand what Security Vulnerability means.
+Usually it’s difficult to find or spot such a problem unless you know a lot about software, and how it may work.
+Microsoft recommends that if you find one, it is requested to send the report to the Microsoft Security Response Center at [email protected].

 The reporting also includes attaching some details which can help Microsoft understand the problem better.
 Here is the list: